Published by Christina Riley. Last Updated on September 29, 2023.

 Carter Falls is a beautiful waterfall that has only recently officially opened to the public.
 You can reach the falls via an easy 1-mile loop or extend your hike from other trailheads, including Grassy Creek Vineyard.

-There are two great breweries in Elkin, Angry Troll Brewery and Skull Camp Brewery.
-Angry Troll, located on Main Street and the Mountain to Sea Trail, is known for its wood-fired pizzas, delicious craft beer, and arcade games.
+Angry Troll Brewery, located on Main Street and the Mountain to Sea Trail, is known for its wood-fired pizzas, delicious craft beer, and arcade games.

 Don’t leave Elkin without strolling through Downtown.
 It’s home to amazing murals, wonderful shops, tasty restaurants, and the iconic Reeves Theater.